 Do you want to add Google Analytics to your WooCommerce store and track its performance?

 With the help of Google Analytics Enhanced eCommerce tracking, you can get detailed insights into your customers’ shopping behavior, optimize your store, and drive more revenue.

-In this article, we’ll show you how to add Google Analytics Enhanced eCommerce for WooCommerce.
+In this article, we’ll show you how to enable WooCommerce Google Analytics Enhanced eCommerce.
 We’ll also talk about the benefits of Enhanced eCommerce and why it’s important for your online store.

 - How to Set Up Enhanced eCommerce in Google Analytics

 Enhanced eCommerce tracking is an optional feature in Google Analytics that gives you more detailed data about the shopping behavior of your customers than traditional eCommerce tracking.

 Here are a few powerful reports you get by enabling Enhanced eCommerce conversion tracking on your store: